Metalinguistic Awareness Helps Students Deconstruct & Truly “Get” Language

-“Metalinguistics” isn’t exactly a word that most people know.
-As a parent, you may have never heard the word.
+“Metalinguistics” and “metalinguistic awareness” aren’t words and phrases most people know.
+As a parent, you may have never heard of metalinguistics.
 It rarely comes up in conversations with other parents or even teachers.
 But it’s a critical skill on the road to reading proficiency and learning independence.

 Metalinguistic Awareness Depends on Metalinguistic Skills

-Metalinguistic awareness is the awareness that you can change language in different ways, that you have the power to manipulate it.
+Metalinguistic awareness also refers to the awareness that you can change language in different ways, that you have the power to manipulate it.
 For example, if you write a letter to someone and realize afterwards that sentences #4 through #7 do not make sense, you can rewrite those sentences.
 You have the power to change them.

 They could also understand – with metalinguistic awareness – that not all language is literal.
 For example, if someone says, “My little dog is an Olympic athlete,” it doesn’t mean that the dog participates in the Olympic athletic events.
-Instead, it means that the dog is very athletic, good at athletic skills, and the owner thinks that the dog has a lot of potential.
+Instead, it means that the dog is athletic, good at athletic skills, and the owner thinks that the dog has a lot of potential.

-As a parent, improving your student’s metalinguistic skills allows you to ask him or her to do their homework and to check it.
-You can expect higher grades and your student will gain understanding.
-Get more information about Learning Difficulties programs offered by Gemm Learning.
+As a parent, improving your child’s metalinguistic skills allows you to ask him or her to do their homework and to check it.
+You can expect higher grades and higher understanding.